THE NEW CREATION AND THE RESURRECTION

 Adam, and all of his children, are living souls.
 The new race that God is creating does not consist of living souls.
 The new people are not of the first creation.
 They are a new creation, a new race, a new kind of creature.

-“All things are become new.”
+“All things have become new.”
 “All things are of God.”

 The difference between the old race and the new race is the difference between the man of the earth and the Lord from Heaven.
 It is not that the old man is saved and fixed up, it is the abolishing of the old that the new may be brought forth.